What are the Options & Extras I should consider when booking a Keynote Speech?

 Experienced Speakers will always be willing to go into more depth on their content and the best way of doing this is a more focused workshop.
 This can be for a specific department or around a specific issue or challenge.

 Similar to moderating part of the event, you can also ask the Speaker to interview someone else on stage.
-If you program has room for this, you can plan the Keynote Speaker to come back later in the program and interview, for example, someone from the Leadership team.
-The goal here is to have a conversation, not to put any one the spot.
+If your program has room for this, you can plan the Keynote Speaker to come back later in the program and interview, for example, someone from the Leadership team.
+The goal here is to have a conversation, not to put anyone the spot.

 One of the easiest things to arrange that can have great impact is to get the Speaker to have conversations people before or after their Speech.
 These can be one-on-one conversations with senior staff, for example, or in groups with specific teams.
 These conversations are more focused than a casual meet and greet.